z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/pgbouncer-ini.md

     Default: 6432

 unix\_socket\_dir
 :   Specifies the location for the Unix sockets.
 Applies to both listening socket and server connections.
-If set to an empty string, Unix sockets are disabled.
+If set to an empty string, Unix sockets are deactivated.
 Required for online restart \(`-R` option\) to work.

     Default: `/tmp`